-With the joining of Matt Taylor (Phil had worked with Matt previously in the Bay City Union) on vocals and harmonica the band took on a tougher, bluesier edge and returned to Melbourne, on the way stopping in Sydney and recording what today has become one of the classic songs in Australian rock music history.
+The line-up changed over a period of time until by 1970 original member Phil Manning (guitar and vocals), bassist Barry Sullivan and Drummer Barry Harvey were performing as a loud brash trio.
+With the joining of Matt Taylor (Phil had worked with Matt previously in the Bay City Union) on vocals and harmonica the band took on a tougher, bluesier edge and recorded what today has become one of the classic songs in Australian rock music history.

-‘Black ’n Blue’ smashed the charts and went to number one in Melbourne as Chain created incredible interest with their totally original take on blues/rock.
+‘Black ’n’ Blue’ smashed the charts and went to number one as Chain created incredible interest with their totally original take on blues/rock.

-Chain is honoured at each year’s ‘Australian Blues Festival’ (Goulburn, New South Wales) with the presenting of ‘Chain Awards’ to the various winning performers, albums and producers.
+Chain is honoured at each year’s ‘Australian Blues Festival’ (Goulburn, New South Wales) with the presenting of ‘Chain Awards’ for the various winning performers, albums and producers.

 ‘Toward the Blues’ is still on general release and probably the longest permanently available rock/blues album in Australia.
 Recent albums include ‘The First Thirty Years’, a live recording, and ’Sweet Honey’ which is another totally original offering.
 They are a great live act and the experience of seeing and hearing Chain is something anyone interested in the roots of blues in Australia should have….
 In fact, it is really a ‘must’!